codemacabre/codemacabre-com/src/writing/to-read.md

 - [Reinventing the Welfare State](https://bookshop.org/books/14703937) by Ursula Huws
 - [Resisting AI](https://bookshop.org/books/16079496) by Dan McQuillan
 - [Sad by Design](https://bookshop.org/books/10994019) by Geert Lovink
+- [Secrets of a Successful Organizer](https://www.labornotes.org/secrets) by Alexandra Bradbury, et al.
 - [So You Want to Talk About Race](https://libro.fm/audiobooks/9781538475324-so-you-want-to-talk-about-race) by Ijeoma Oluo
 - [Socialism...
 Seriously](https://bookshop.org/books/18307384) by Danny Katch
 - [Spaces of Global Capitalism](https://bookshop.org/books/7823779) by David Harvey